Doo-wop: Doo-wop's influence

 Other pop R&B groups, including the Coasters, the Drifters, the Midnighters, and the Platters, helped link the doo-wop style to the mainstream, and to the future sound of soul music.
 The style's influence is heard in the music of the Miracles, particularly in their early hits such as "Got A Job" (an answer song to "Get a Job"), "Bad Girl", "Who's Loving You", "(You Can) Depend on Me", and "Ooo Baby Baby".
 Doo-wop was a precursor to many of the African-American musical styles seen today.
 Having evolved from pop, jazz and blues, doo-wop influenced many of the major rock and roll groups that defined the latter decades of the 20th century, and laid the foundation for many later musical innovations.

 Doo-wop's influence continued in soul, pop, and rock groups of the 1960s, including the Four Seasons, girl groups, and vocal surf music performers such as the Beach Boys.
 In the Beach Boys' case, doo-wop influence is evident in the chord progression used on part of their early hit "Surfer Girl".
 The Beach Boys later acknowledged their debt to doo-wop by covering the Regents' 1961 number 7 hit, "Barbara Ann" with their number 2 cover of the song in 1966.
 In 1984, Billy Joel released "The Longest Time", a clear tribute to doo-wop music.
-In 1998, Lauren Hill released the song "Doo Wop (That Thing)", using many elements of the Doo-wop style.
+In 1998, Lauryn Hill released the song "Doo Wop (That Thing)", using many elements of the Doo-wop style.